saecki/crates.nvim/README.md

 require('crates').open_homepage()
 -- Open the repository page of the crate on the current line. require('crates').open_repository()
--- Open the `docs.rs` page of the crate on the current line. require('crates').open_documentation()
+-- Open the documentation page of the crate on the current line. require('crates').open_documentation()
 -- Open the `crates.io` page of the crate on the current line. require('crates').open_crates_io()